-- PRELIMINARY GROUP SELECTION ($March\ 5^{th}$): Please plan to sign-up with the group you plan to work with on your final project in class on March 5^{th} . - OUTLINE ($Due\ April\ 2^{nd}$): Each group must submit a 1-page, single-spaced summary of their planned project.
-I will provide feedback on these project outlines.
-Prior to submitting this assignment each group should plan on meeting with me to talk through several ideas and choose the best one to work on. - PRESENTATIONS (April 21st & 23^{rd}): On these two days of class, each group will have between 5 and 15 minutes (depending on the final number of groups) to present their project to the class.
+• PRELIMINARY GROUP SELECTION (March 2nd): Please plan to sign-up online with the group you plan to work with on your final project by March 2nd.

+• PROPOSAL (Due March 30th): Each group must submit a 1-page, single-spaced summary of their planned project.
+I will provide feedback on these project proposals.
+Prior to submitting this assignment each group should plan on meeting with me to talk through several ideas and choose the best one to work on.

+• PRESENTATIONS (April 18th & 20th): On these two days of class, each group will have between 5 and 15 minutes (depending on the final number of groups) to present their project to the class.

-• PAPERS (Due April 28th): Each group must submit a 10 page, double-spaced paper providing a description of their project.
+• PAPERS (Due April 25th): Each group must submit a 10 page, double-spaced paper providing a description of their project.